Jane has expert knowledge of and experience in separation, divorce and relationship issues.

 Going through a divorce or separation can be a difficult and confusing time for families.
-Choosing the process that works best for what you and your spouse need will ensure a smooth negotiation that sets your family up for a new future.
+Choosing the process that works best for you and your spouse will ensure a smooth negotiation that sets your family up for a new future.

 The objective of a Collaborative Practice is to reach a settlement from the outset.